-Would that I had a nickel for every client who asked me to include in the resume that he or she is a “fast learner,” or a “diligent worker,” or my all time fave, a “proven leader.”
+Would that I had a nickel for every client who asked me to include in the resume that they are a “fast learner,” or a “diligent worker,” or my all time fave, a “proven leader.”
 But I don’t, or I wouldn’t be writing a blog post about it.
 Here’s the thing: everyone says stuff like this about themselves, so it’s meaningless to say so.
 Besides, shouldn’t these traits go without saying (other than the proven leader nonsense, but more on that later)?
 Turn these claims around and what have you got?
 You’re a slow learner?
 You’re a slacker?
 You see my point.

 If something is both meaningless AND should be assumed, it has no place on your resume.
 Not if you want to differentiate yourself from the other candidates.
 Not if you want to demonstrate what does make you a great candidate for the job opportunity.